 6) Have your wiper blades seen better days?
 You know those summer rain showers can be pretty treacherous, so if you can’t see out your windshield when the heavens open up, change those blades.

 7) Has your car battery been rocking your nerves lately?
-Might be time to get a new one.
+Maybe it is time to contact your nearest car battery replacement service provider and get a new one.
 Don’t take any chances on your car conking out in place where Walmart is the only go-to spot for all.

 8) Check your lights — head, brake, yield (the blinking ones), and interior.
 Make sure your vehicle can be seen in all given situations where you have to flip the light switch.